The most common abdominal emergency affects children under two years of age.

-- He cries constantly, especially when digesting food.
+- He constantly cries, especially when digesting food.

 As the disease continues, the child may gradually weaken.
-He or she may develop a fever and appear to be in shock, a life-threatening medical problem in which the lack of blood flow to the organs of the body causes the heart to beat quickly and blood pressure to drop.
+They may develop a fever and appear to be in shock, a life-threatening medical problem in which the lack of blood flow to the body’s organs causes the heart to beat quickly and blood pressure to drop.

-The physical examination may reveal a “sausage-shaped” mass, felt on palpation of the abdomen.
-Children, or those who can not communicate the symptoms verbally, may cry, bring their knees to their chest, or experience dyspnea (difficult or painful breathing) with paroxysms of pain.
+The physical examination may reveal a “sausage-shaped” mass felt on palpation of the abdomen.
+Children, or those who can not communicate the symptoms verbally, may cry, bring their knees to their chest, or experience dyspnea (difficult or painful breathing) with spasms of pain.

-Fortunately, most cases are diagnosed early, and some studies describe that the development of stool with blood occurs in only one third of cases diagnosed.
+Fortunately, most cases are diagnosed early, and some studies describe that the development of stool with blood occurs in only one-third of patients diagnosed.

-The causes of intussusception are not clearly established or understood.
-About 90% of cases of intussusception in children are due to unknown causes.
-They can include infections, anatomical factors and altered motility.
+The causes of Intussusception are not established or understood.
+About 90% of cases of Intussusception in children are due to unknown reasons.
+They can include infections, anatomical factors, and altered motility.

-An earlier version of the rotavirus vaccine that was no longer used was linked to intussusception, but the current versions are not clearly related.
+An earlier version of the rotavirus vaccine that was no longer used was linked to Intussusception, but the current arrangements are not related.

-Due to a potential risk, they are therefore not recommended in babies who have had intussusception.
+Due to a potential risk, they are not recommended in babies who have had Intussusception.

-Although most of the time, doctors do not know what causes intussusception.
-In some cases, it may be the result of a recent attack of gastroenteritis (or “stomach flu”).
+Although most of the time, doctors do not know what causes Intussusception.
+In some cases, it may result from a recent gastroenteritis attack (or “stomach flu”).

 Bacterial or viral gastrointestinal infections can cause swelling of the lymphatic tissue that fights infections that line the intestine, which can cause one part of the intestine to come in contact with the other.

-In children younger than 3 months or older than 5 years, intussusception is more likely to be caused by an underlying condition, such as enlarged lymph nodes, a tumor, or an abnormality of the blood vessels in the intestines.
+In children younger than three months or older than five years, Intussusception is more likely to be caused by an underlying condition, such as enlarged lymph nodes, a tumor, or an abnormality of the blood vessels in the intestines.

 Pathophysiology of Intussusception

-In the most frequent type of intussusception, the ileum enters the blind.
+In the most frequent type of Intussusception, the ileum enters the blind.
 However, there are other types, such as when a part of the ileum or jejunum is prolapsed in itself.
-Almost all intestinal invaginations occur when the segment that is envaginates is located proximally to the invaginating segment.
+Almost all intestinal invaginations occur when the invaginated segment is located proximally to the invaginating detail.

 This is because the peristaltic action of the intestine pulls the proximal segment towards the distal segment.
 However, there are rare reports that the opposite is true.

 The trapped section of the intestine may have its blood supply cut off, causing ischemia (lack of oxygen in the tissues).
-The mucosa (lining of the intestine) is very sensitive to ischemia and responds by sliding into the intestine.
+The mucosa (lining of the intestine) is susceptible to ischemia and responds by sliding into the intestine.

-This creates the stool of “red currant jelly” described classically, which is a mixture of mucous, blood and mucus detached.
+This creates the stool of “red currant jelly,” as described classically, a mixture of mucous, blood, and mucus detached.

-One study reported that, in fact, only a minority of children with intussusception had stools that could be described as “red currant gelatin” and, therefore, intussusception should be considered in the differential diagnosis of children presenting any type of stool with blood.
+One study reported that only a minority of children with Intussusception had stools that could be described as “red currant gelatin.”
+Therefore, Intussusception should be considered in the differential diagnosis of children presenting any stool with blood.

 - Ileoileal – 4%.